dotnet/docfx/Documentation/spec/docfx_document_schema.md

 | Value      | Description
 |------------|-------------
 | `none`     | It means the property is not a reference.
-| `file`     | It means current property stands for a file path that contains content to be included
+| `file`     | It means current property stands for a file path that contains content to be included.

 ### 6.3 contentType
 It defines how applications interpret the property.
 If not defined, the behavior is similar to `default` value.
 The values MUST be one of the following: